8 Nights: 2 x MALMÖ, 3 x KALMAR, 3 x STOCKHOLM

 Duration: 8 nights

-Price: Prices are based on two people travelling together and sharing a double/twin room.
-Single supplement as shown.
+Price from: £1985 per person, based on two people travelling together and sharing a double/twin room.

 Clarion Collection Hotel Packhuset is a unique gem of a hotel by the harbour in Kalmar.
 This hotel is filled with character, maintaining an old harbour warehouse appearance, with exposed wooden beams, vintage photos depicting Kalmar’s maritime history and a sea view.
 Whilst staying in this historic harbour setting, you’ll truly feel like you’re on holiday.
 In summer the nearby harbour comes to life as yachts glide by and a lovely regatta feeling fills the atmosphere.